gtag('config', 'AW-943903666');

 The feedback received through Slack’s pilot confirmed to the team that the platform would never see mass adoption if it just relied on the quality of its features.
 Users loved how Slack made them feel about work, communication, and collaboration, not how it worked.
 Slack needed a story—one that could articulate its purpose to a market that didn’t know it needed chat yet.
 The messaging Slack began to deploy— “Be Less Busy” and “Where Work Happens” deliberately spoke not to the platform’s features and benefits but to the emotional core of its relationship with users.
 Businesses would choose Slack not because it was an improvement over HipChat, but because they believed in a new culture of work where connections were stronger and work looked more like normal life.

-In June of 2020, Slack implemented a significant product innovation, Slack Connect.
+In June 2020, Slack implemented a significant product innovation, Slack Connect.
 Where Slack had always been focused on more closely uniting an organization, this new feature enabled users to connect with up to 20 other organizations within the same channel.
 With nearly 650,000 organizations on Slack, the company saw a natural opportunity to extend its brand: an external communication would ordinarily require employees to use email or LinkedIn.

 This feature doesn’t just market Slack as an innovative business tool—it directly challenges email in a way predecessors such as HipChat could only have dreamt of.
 It’s also a logical extension well aligned with Slack’s story: collaboration in business isn’t limited to those in one’s own organization, and the emotional benefits Slack has offered employees can only be amplified by extending them to customers.